skalenetwork/documentation/validators/register-validator-node.md

 ### Step 5.1: Register Node with Node CLI

-Note: Before proceeding, you will need to have at least  **0.2 Test ETH**.
+Note: Before proceeding, you will need to have at least  **0.2 Test ETH** for Testnet.
 Also amount of delegated skale tokens need to be more or equal to minimum staking amount.
 Otherwise you won't be able to register with the SKALE Testnet.

 Note: Also, be sure the node has SSL certificates!